2-DAY TRAINING & DEVELOPMENT MODULE

 - WHAT RIDING SKILLS ARE REQUIRED?

-Participants on the AIR MODULE should therefore, as a minimum, be aware of the Level Riding Standards and be comfortable riding at speed on technical blue and single-black diamond trails, while learning or refining maneuvers such as jump and drops.
+Participants on AIR Module should therefore, as a minimum, be comfortable riding at speed on technical blue, black and single black diamond trails.
 Be aware that these trail ratings are based on technical, B.C. trails that are often more challenging when compared to other riding destinations.
 For example, a Whistler-grade blue trail, may be more similar to a black trail, somewhere else.

 - DO I NEED MY FIRST AID CERTIFICATE TO PARTICIPATE IN THE COURSE?

 - No. While the PMBIA strongly recommends all instructors be a minimum 40hr Wilderness/Outdoor First Aid certified before working as an instructor or guide, you do not need a first aid certificate, prior to participating in the course.